MarkIvanowich/cimage-optimize-images/README.md

 optimg test/*
 ```

-The output should looks something like this, stating what files were processed and a percentage on how much the filesize was reduced.
+The output should look something like this, stating what files were processed and a percentage on how much the filesize was reduced, if any.
+100 is the original filesize.

 ```
 PNG-image:  test/1start.png  .......................................
 99.15